 First, for the measurement of the difference globally of the two methods, having at least 2000 samples, we will be able to show, with p < 0.05, that there is a significant difference between the two means for mean differences as low as 1 even with relatively large standard deviations of the mean (up to 15.95).
 We expect to have many more than 2000 samples, making this test even more powerful.

-As we are unsure of the number of samples we will have for each day of admittance, it is difficult to compute the power analysis for day n.
-On days 2 and 3 we will have 2000 samples, since we are only including patients who have been in the hospital 3 or more days.
 These 2000 samples will allow us to calculate a mean difference of 1 for standard deviations of the mean up to 11.27.
 Beyond that we will continue to analyze the data as long as the power analysis for paired samples t-test shows that p > .05 for the number of subjects and the standard deviation of the mean.

 Describe the steps that will be taken secure the data (e.g., training, authorization of access, password protection, encryption, physical controls, certificates of confidentiality, and separation of identifiers and data) during storage, use, and transmission.